Askarpour/sw2_quantum_research/README.md

+Here is the repository for SW2 project 2019-20, forked from the same project on 2018-19, with subject "Quantum Computing"
 # Quantum Research Project

 Everyone should create a folder which name must be the title of the algorithm they are working on.